rstacruz/modern-development/lifecycle/sprints.md

 It's recommended to start sprints on Wednesday.
 It can be any day, as long as it's not Monday or Friday.

-A sprint can't end on a Friday.
+- A sprint can't end on a Friday.
 If something goes wrong on the final release deployment on a Friday, no developers would be around to fix things on the weekend.
-Fridays are not a good time to start a sprint, either—people may be too tired to be effective at planning.
+- Fridays are not a good time to start a sprint, either.
+People may be too tired to be effective at planning.
+- Holidays often fall on Mondays or Fridays, so scheduling releases on Tuesdays helps make things consistent despite holiday schedules.

 ## The final deliverable